-When someone decides to start their own business they are faced with a mountain of different things to consider.
-Some are optional whilst others are legal requirements.
-The way a person begins their company often dictates whether or not it will be successful long term.
-If you get it right at the beginning, it can save you time and money, and prevent you from falling down some of the common pitfalls.
+When someone decides to start their own business, they’re faced with a mountain of different things to consider.
+Some are optional while others are legal requirements.
+The way a person begins their company often dictates whether it will be successful in the long term.
+If you get it right at the beginning, it can save you time and money and prevent you from falling down some of the common pitfalls.

-Perhaps you are at this vital stage right now and are in need of some expert help and advice.
+Perhaps you’re at this vital stage right now and are in need of some expert help and advice.
 If this is true, this article will provide you with the essential steps that you need to take.

-By becoming registered will ensure that you exist as a legal entity that is authorized to conduct business in your chosen area.
+By getting registered with your state as a limited liability company (LLC) or corporation, you become a legal entity that is authorized to conduct business in your chosen area.
 You will need to register with the government, which may require many forms and fees.
 The process can be very complex because there are many different types of companies.

 Make sure your company information is accessible on your website and social media platforms, as well as other online directories such as Google My Business or Yelp.